MuhammadNoor7/Tri-Faceted-COVID19-Analysis/README.md

 ## Visualization Layer

 The repository places a strong emphasis on visual communication.
-The `images/` folder is likely where the notebook’s important charts, plots, and output screenshots are stored.
+The `images/visualizations/` folder contains the main analytical visuals produced by the notebook.

-Visualizations help make the analysis easier to understand by showing:
+These visuals help make the analysis easier to understand by showing:

 - trend direction
 - regional differences